Permafrost/Tundra/README.md

         * `$authority/user`: the username to log on to the remote web server
         * `$authority/password`: the password to log on to the remote web server
+        * `$timeout` is an optional XML duration string which specifies how long the client waits for a response from the server before timing out and terminating the request with an error.
+Defaults to PT60S, if not specified.

       * `https`: refer to `http`